-For the first quarter of 2010, non-employee directors received a quarterly retainer of \$28,750 of which a minimum of \$16,250 was required to be deferred into Sonoco stock equivalent units which accrue dividend equivalents and must be held until six months following termination of Board service.
-The number of stock equivalent units received is calculated by dividing the amount of deferred fees by the closing stock price on the date the fees would otherwise become payable, which is the first day of each calendar quarter.
-Payouts of the deferred Sonoco stock equivalent units will commence six months following termination of Board service, and will be made in shares of common stock.
-Directors must elect to have these deferred payments in one, three or five annual installments.
+For the first quarter of 2012, non-employee directors received a quarterly cash retainer of \$12,500.
+In addition, the directors received quarterly deferred stock equivalent units valued at \$21,250.
+The number of deferred stock equivalent units received is calculated by dividing \$21,250 by the closing stock price on the first business day of each calendar quarter.
+The deferred stock equivalent units accrue dividend equivalents and must be held until six months following termination of Board service, and will be issued in shares of Sonoco common stock.
+Directors must elect to receive these deferred share distributions in one, three or five annual installments.

-Based on comparisons of our Company to national surveys of director compensation and an independent study of peer packaging companies, the Board of Directors approved the following changes effective April 1, 2010.
-The directors received a quarterly cash retainer of \$17,500.
-In addition, the directors received a quarterly grant of deferred stock equivalent units valued at \$16,250.
+Based on comparisons of our Company to national surveys of director compensation and an independent study of peer packaging companies, the Board of Directors approved the following changes effective April, 1 2012.
+The directors received a quarterly cash retainer of \$15,000.
+In addition, the directors received a quarterly grant of deferred stock equivalent units valued at \$23,750.
 The deferred stock equivalent units accrue dividend equivalents and must be held until six months following termination of Board service, and will be issued in shares of Sonoco common stock.
 Directors must elect to have these deferred payments in one, three or five annual installments.
-Effective January 1, 2011, the quarterly cash retainer will be \$12,500 and the quarterly grant of deferred stock equivalent units will be valued at \$21,250.

-Board members also received a fee of \$1,500 for each Board of Directors or committee meeting attended.
+Board members also received a fee of \$1,500 for each Board of Directors and each committee meeting attended.
 Committee chairs received a quarterly committee chair retainer.
 The Audit Committee chair received a committee chair retainer of \$3,750 per quarter.
 The Executive Compensation Committee chair received a committee chair retainer of \$3,125 per quarter.
 The Financial Policy, Corporate Governance and Nominating, and Employee/Public Responsibility Committee chairs each received a committee chair retainer of \$2,500 per quarter.
+Based on national surveys of director compensation and an independent study of peer packaging companies, the Board of Directors approved a quarterly retainer of \$5,000 for the newly created Lead Director effective February 2012.

-Directors may also elect to defer a portion of their cash retainer or other fees into deferred stock equivalent units or into an interest-bearing account.
+Directors may elect to defer a portion of their cash retainer or other fees (except chair retainers) into deferred stock equivalent units or into an interest-bearing account.
 The interest-bearing account accumulates interest each year at a rate equal to the Merrill Lynch ten-year high quality bond index listed on the preceding December 15.
-For 2010, the interest rate was 6.27%.
+For 2012, the interest rate was 5.17%.
 Deferrals into stock equivalent units are converted into phantom stock equivalents as if Sonoco shares were actually purchased.
-The deferred stock equivalent units accrue dividend equivalents.
-Payments will commence six months following termination of Board service.
-Directors must elect to have these deferred payments in one, three or five annual installments.
+The deferred stock equivalent units accrue dividend equivalents, and are issued in shares of Sonoco common stock.
+Issuance of shares will commence six months following termination of Board service.
+Directors must elect to receive these deferred distributions in one, three or five annual installments.